-- 2. The Publisher's right to make normal transfers or assignment changes is not restricted, but such transfers or assignment changes are not to be made for purposes of whim or harassment.
+2. The Publisher's right to make normal transfers or assignment changes is not restricted, but such transfers or assignment changes are not to be made for purposes of whim or harassment.
 Before a transfer or assignment change is in effect, the targeted employee may meet with management and one (1) Guild representative to discuss the transfer or assignment change at the employee's request.
-Should the employee be transferred against his or her wishes and thus resigns, he or she shall receive severance pay. - 3.
-No employee shall in any way be penalized for refusing to accept a promotion.
+Should the employee be transferred against their wishes and thus resigns, they shall receive severance pay.

+- 3. No employee shall in any way be penalized for refusing to accept a promotion. - 4. (a) The Publisher shall send notice of all vacancies and open beats by email to all bargaining unit employees and post notices of vacancies on one centrally designated bulletin board.

-- 4. (a) The Publisher shall send notice of all vacancies and open beats by email to all bargaining unit employees and post notices of vacancies on one centrally designated bulletin board. - (b) Current employees will be given first consideration when vacancies and open beats occur subject to the rehiring requirements of Article VII, Employee Security.
-Seniority shall be given serious consideration when multiple current qualified employees apply for the same vacancies. - (c) Notice of such vacancies shall be posted on one centrally designated bulletin board for at least seven (7) days or, at the option of the Publisher, five (5) days in cases of urgency in filling the position. - (d) Employees desiring to fill such vacancies shall submit written applications within the specified period of such posting. - 5.
-The Company will assign reporters to a beat with clearly defined coverage areas and obligations.
+(b) Current employees will be given first consideration when vacancies and open beats occur subject to the rehiring requirements of Article VII, Employee Security.
+Seniority shall be given serious consideration when multiple current qualified employees apply for the same vacancies.

+(c) Notice of such vacancies shall be posted on one centrally designated bulletin board for at least seven (7) days or, at the option of the Publisher, five (5) days in cases of urgency in filling the position.

+(d) Employees desiring to fill such vacancies shall submit written applications within the specified period of such posting.

+5. The Company will assign reporters to a beat with clearly defined coverage areas and obligations.
 General assignment reporting can be considered a beat, but shall include a defined focus in addition to general assignment.
 It is understood the Editor shall have the ultimate decision as to the daily assignments.

-ARTICLE XI

-Hours of Work and Overtime
+ARTICLE XI Hours of Work and Overtime